fizwidget/fizwidget.github.io/source/_posts/2014-07-25-python-or-ruby.markdown

 urls.lazy.map    { |u| download(u) }    # Lazy evaluation using blocks.
 ```

-In Python, we'd typically use no fewer than *five* different language constructs to perform the same tasks:
+In Python, we'd typically use no fewer than *five* language constructs to perform the same tasks:

 ``` python
 for x in [1, 2, 3]: print(x)            # Iteration using 'for'.